Oregon News Digest - KTVZ

 OREGON LEGISLATURE

-SALEM, Ore. — Oregon Gov. Kate Brown said Friday that passing legislation aimed at stemming global warming was her top priority when lawmakers return to the Capitol next month and she was “cautiously optimistic” something could pass despite Republicans saying there could be another walkout by the GOP to thwart the effort.
-SENT: 428 words.
+SALEM, Ore. — Oregon Gov. Kate Brown and the speaker of the House of Representatives, both Democrats, said Friday that passing legislation aimed at stemming global warming is their priority when lawmakers return to the Capitol next month.
+SENT: 720 words.
+With AP photos.

 NORTHWEST STORM